LOOKING FOR YOUR IDEAL PLACE TO RETIRE?

 - At the same time, there’s also a wonderful mix of beautifully maintained historic buildings, seven of them National Historic Landmarks.

-- You seldom see downtowns in small-town America as inviting and as alive as the one in Columbus.
-The recently completed Commons, a new hotel, a famously renovated ice cream parlor, and new restaurants make for a pleasant setting to enjoy on your own or to entertain your guests.
+- It’s rare to find a downtown in a small city like Columbus that’s both inviting and lively.
+The new Commons, a new hotel, a famously renovated ice cream parlor, and new restaurants make for a pleasant setting to enjoy on your own or to entertain your guests.

 - And of course, there is the public art, seemingly around every corner, including the largest Henry Moore and Jean Tinguely sculptures in America, all free and in public spaces!